Introduction from T. Colin Campbell, PhD:

 For many years, I’ve gradually learned of an invisible, but powerful and overbearing influence in our society that controls what we choose to do, for better or for worse, whether it is about the food we eat, the environment we create, and the discourse that we have—or think we have!—on topics that matter.

-I became curious many years ago to peer into the history of the sciences of nutrition and cancer to see what there might be to help explain why, today, there is so much tension and confusion and lack of civil debate around ideas which affect all of us and which claim to promise a better future.
+I became curious many years ago to peer into the history of the sciences of nutrition and cancer to see what there might be to help explain why, today, there is so much tension and confusion and lack of civil debate around ideas that affect all of us and which claim to promise a better future.

-It is written by a friend of mine, geneticist Jonathan Latham, PhD, who with his wife, geneticist Allison Wilson, PhD, are asking questions and advancing discussions that have broad application for the future of our society, worldwide.
+It is written by a friend of mine, geneticist Jonathan Latham, PhD, who with his wife, geneticist Allison Wilson, PhD, are asking questions and advancing discussions that have broad applications for the future of our society, worldwide.

 “Whether the challenge is low-yield crops in Africa or low graduation rates in Los Angeles, we listen and learn,” states the website of the Bill and Melinda Gates Foundation (the Gates Foundation).
 Even though it is the richest and most powerful organization in all of international aid, the Gates Foundation prides itself on listening to small farmers.